sonic-pi-net/sonic-pi/app/config/user-examples/README.md

 ## init.rb

 This is a Sonic Pi code file which will be executed at boot time.
-This lets you put any code or function definitions which you'd like to be able to use in every Sonic Pi session.
+This lets you put in any code or function definitions which you'd like to be able to use in every Sonic Pi session.